micro222/chatbot/README.md

 * 6   the info contradicts what is in the database
 * 7   the sentence is without issues

-If 7 applies, the programm will type "I'll take a note of that" and the following entry will be added to the database (general.txt)
+If 7 applies, the bot will type "I'll take a note of that" and the following entry will be added to the database (general.txt)
 ```
               grass > color: green;
 ```